Human rights in Turkey: Kurdish people

 More than 4,000 Kurds were arrested in 2011, including dozens of journalists and politicians.
 Mass trials of local deputies, mayors, academics and human rights activists have occurred in Diyarbakir.
 Hundreds of Kurds remain in pre-trial detention, some of them for many months.

 In January 2013, the Turkish parliament passed a law that permits use of the Kurdish language in the courts, albeit with restrictions.
 The law was passed by votes of the ruling AKP and the pro-Kurdish rights opposition party BDP, against criticism from the secularist CHP party and the nationalist MHP, with MHP and CHP deputies nearly coming to blows with BDP deputies over the law.
 In spite of their support in the parliament, the BDP was critical of the provision in the law that the defendants will pay for the translation fees and that the law applies only to spoken defense in court but not to a written defense or the pre-trial investigation.
 According to one source the law does not comply with EU standards.
 Deputy prime minister of Turkey Bekir Bozdağ replied to criticism of the law from both sides saying that the fees of defendants who does not speak Turkish will be paid by the state, while, those who speak Turkish yet prefer to speak in the court in another language will have to pay the fees themselves.
 European Commissioner for Enlargement Stefan Füle welcomed the new law.

-In February 2013, Turkish prime minister Recep Tayyip Erdoğan said during a meeting with Muslim opinion leaders, that he has "positive views" about imams delivering sermons in Turkish, Kurdish or Arabic, according to the most widely spoken language among the mosque attendees.
+In February 2013, Turkish prime minister Recep Tayyip Erdoğan said during a meeting with Muslim opinion leaders that he had "positive views" about imams delivering sermons in Turkish, Kurdish or Arabic, according to the most widely spoken language among the mosque attendees.
 This move received support from Kurdish politicians and human rights groups.